5 Amazing Health Benefits of Himalayan Salt Lamps

 3. Salt lamps fight against bad radiation from electronics

-The list of benefits you can gain from salt lamps is impressive to say the least, but the best reason to get one would be this ‘Himalayan salt lamps reduce EMF’ which stands for electromagnetic field.
+The list of benefits you can gain from salt lamps is impressive to say the least, but the best reason to get one would be this ‘Himalayan salt lamps reduce EMF’ EMF stands for electromagnetic field.

 In simple English, an electromagnetic field is an invisible energy field created by all electronic devices.
 It is positively charged, and if you’re exposed to it too often it can be harmful to you.